ticketmaster/aurora/catalog/pages/images/index.md

 ### LazyLoader

-The LazyLoader component utilizes the LazyLoader Context to provide developers with a simplified means to progressively load UI.
+The LazyLoader component provides developers with a simplified means to progressively load UI.

 This component supports lazily loading assets for img tags via srcset and src as well as div tags via style.backgroundImage.